sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>freeimage</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Multi-format image decoder library
+Short desc    : Multi-format image decoder library
 URL          : http://freeimage.sourceforge.net/
-Лицензия     : GPLv2 or GPLv3 or MPLv1.0
+License      : GPLv2 or GPLv3 or MPLv1.0
-Описание     : FreeImage is a library for developers who would like to support popular
+Descript     : FreeImage is a library for developers who would like to support popular
              : graphics image formats like PNG, BMP, JPEG, TIFF and others as needed by
              : today's multimedia applications.
 ```